 My son relates to this man so much, he once brought him cookies he made.
 Last night the man asked my son to make him more (while whispering to me he needed the cookies to assuage his own stress).
 Thus he taught my son, by inviting him to see and be the full spectrum of what a manly-man is.
 Strong, funny, cool, kind, real.

 He, like my basketball-mom friend and Dr. Hawa Abdi is yet another of many quiet but life critical leaders of children (and adults, like me) here in the US and around the world.

 I’m paying attention to the hand full of girls who show up, much outnumbered by boys and men, on the courts at my Y. I suspect the Muslims girls have inherited much of their mothers’ fortitude and quiet, but powerful inner strength.
+And the black girls have seem to have similarly inherited their mothers’ formidable ‘don’t play me for a fool’ strength and fearlessness.
 The Hispanic sister of one of the bullies is already a positive leader, playing football and volleyball with my son and other younger kids.
 And the white girl whose Dad plays pickup with her most every night–and smiles while running circles around men and boys twice her size–demonstrates unmistakable confidence in her power, already.

 I hasten to note: none of them regardless age or ethnicity, can succeed to their full potentials without help from many others, and not only my friend and the young basketball coach.

 Few such quiet heroes are profiled in national newspapers by famous columnists.
 Still, we should remember heroes like these are teaching us and our children–be they Muslims girls in the Middle East or white boys in middle class America–how they, too, could be heroes someday.
 It behooves us to give these humble leaders, however they look on the surface, due respect.